Finding a good freight forwarder is crucial to the success of your business.

 The stories you’ve heard about the number of containers lost at sea are urban myths.
 In fact, only a very small percentage of containers go missing each year.
 Much more commonly, shipments do get lost, stolen, damaged and delayed.
 If this seems to happen frequently with your shipments, it’s time to start looking for a more reliable forwarder.

 Many larger forwarders are also 3PLs (third party logistics providers) who specialize in providing broader support (contract logistics) for their customers.
-They can provide useful services for importers, like superior shipment tracking and warehousing, and ultimately reliable freight forwarding.
+They can provide useful services for importers, like superior shipment tracking and warehousing.
 The tradeoff, of course, is likely to be on price.

 But service isn’t just about breadth it’s also about quality.
-Freight forwarding takes a lot of coordinating.
+Shipping goods internationally takes a lot of coordinating.
 Airlines, ocean carriers and especially customs agents aren’t forgiving of incorrect, incomplete or late paperwork.
 If your forwarder isn’t on top of your shipment, it risks being delayed and incurring unnecessary additional charges.

 As a logistics service provider, your forwarder should communicate regularly and transparently with you.
 If you wait a week to get a freight quote before shipping, that might be a good indication that you could be waiting to get status updates on delayed cargo.
 A reliable forwarder will provide status updates, quickly alert you of any problem, and just as quickly work to resolve them, for instance, if a glitch occurs at customs or the warehouse, or when a shipment is behind schedule.
 If this isn’t happening, then it’s time to start looking for a new freight forwarder.

 Good communication is important with freight charges as well.
 Freight quotes shouldn’t require deciphering.
-Reliable freight forwarders should not have hidden charges or include unfair terms and conditions that get the forwarder off the hook.
+Reliable service providers should not have hidden charges or include unfair terms and conditions that get the forwarder off the hook.

 A great partnership requires each partner knowing what is required of the other.
 Soon after selecting a new forwarder, meet up with them to discuss what you both expect in the way of communication and.
 Your forwarder needs you to quickly be on top of any documentation they send your way.
 You’ll probably want to know more about the process, the key documents required, at what points along the shipment you will get updates.
 You’ll want to agree on what point you wish to be notified of potential problems.
 This way, you can ensure you get better freight service.